samvera/hyrax/README.md

 ## Customizing metadata

 Chances are you will want to customize the default metadata provided by Sufia.
-Here's [a guide](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata) to help you with that
+Here's [a guide](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata) to help you with that.

 ## Admin Users